girlscript/winter-of-contributing/C_CPP/Install C++ on different OS/installation_in_linux.md

 # gcc/g++ installation guide for Linux Users

-- #### In this documentation you will learn how to install various versions of gcc and g++ in your linux machine.
+- #### In this documentation you will learn how to install various versions of gcc and g++ on your linux machine.
 <br/>

 <table>